A to Z student guide to Longyearbyen

 Polarjazz: A music festival (with a very wide definition of jazz), arranged in February every year.

-Quiz: A weekly event at Fruene (coffee bar).
+Quiz: A weekly event.
 Check out Pubquiz Longyearbyen on Facebook.

 Reindeer: The Svalbard reindeer is smaller and stouter than its relatives in other places.
 They are a common sight in town, and very cute!

 Snowmobiles: The rumour has it that there are more snowmobiles than people in Svalbard.
 Looking around town, that seems plausible.
 Snowmobiles are commonly used for fieldwork in winter/spring and for leisure trips for the inhabitants on the island.